mgreenberry/MS2-Smart-Associates/README.md

 * A responsive navigation bar, which reduces into a 'hamburger' navigation bar on mobiles.
 Allows all users to click on the page they want and access said page easily.
 Each navigation bar has the following links: -
   1. services - allows users to access the services by clicking the services menu option
   2. projects - allows users to access the projects page offered by the business by clicking the projects menu option
   3. contact-us.html - allows users to make contact with the business by filling in a form and pressing submit.
-This will send an email to the company with the users message (access is smartassociates4@gmail.com.
+This will send an email to the company with the users message.
+Access for checking: -

+  Username:- smartassociates4@gmail.com.

   Password is SmartAss32).

   Users can also clear the form if they make errors and re-submit correct details if required.
 * A hero image, or main image of a selection of project photos.
 * A strapline, or header, which gives the title of the page being visited